M66B/FairEmail/FAQ.md

 If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to wearables*.
 It is a good idea to review the connection setting *Automatically download messages and attachments on a metered connection up to ...* as well.
 For some odd reason notifications will work on [WearOS](https://wearos.google.com/) with this setting enabled only.

+If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
+Note that some wearables are known to crash with this option enabled.

 <br />